 1. Copyright exceptions for education

-Copyright is a territorial right, and UK copyright law does not apply to courses delivered in Mauritius.
-However, similar to UK law, Section 19 of the Mauritius Copyright Act 2014 allows the use of short excerpts of any publications, broadcasting, sound or visual recordings of works for the purpose of teaching subject to the following -
+Copyright is a territorial right, and UK copyright law does not apply to courses delivered in Singapore and Tanzania.
+However, similar to UK law, the laws of these countries allow the use of short excerpts of any publications, broadcasting, sound or visual recordings of works for the purpose of teaching subject to the following -

 The copying is used to illustrate a point about the subject being taught

-The purpose of the use is non-commercial (courses offered at ALC are considered as non-commercial)
+The purpose of the use is non-commercial (courses offered abroad are considered as non-commercial)

 The use of the material is fair